Tenacom/Cecil.XmlDocNames/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 What types of changes does the PR introduce?
 Put an 'x' in the boxes that apply.
-Please do not remove or reorder items.
+Please do not remove, reorder, or add items.
 -->

 - [ ] Bugfix